Pioterr/RubiusTestTask/README.md

 # RubiusTestTask
-This is a simple web-site using C# and .NET
+Website using C# and .NET
 #
 This is an implementation of a time management system with the ability to add and delete records.
 User can set the following parameters for record:
 1. Report date